kgs/kgs.github.io/source/_posts/2016-01-29-geospatial-analytics-on-hadoop.markdown

 Here are the links:

  * [Cassandra with Lucene index][stratio] - you can keep data in Cassandra and use secondary index that integrates Lucene features (geospatial search is one of many)
- * [Elasticsearch (with Geohashes)][elastic] - geohashes are a way of encoding latitue and longitude to string, you can keep and query them with Elasticsearch
+ * [Elasticsearch (with Geohashes)][elastic] - geohashes are a way of encoding latitude and longitude to string, you can keep and query them with Elasticsearch
  * [GeoMesa][geomesa] - it's whole geospatial distributed database built on top of Apache Accumulo
  * [GeoWave][geowave] - very similar to GeoMesa, but a bit newer